ElectionDataAnalysis/electiondata/docs/User_Guide.md

 >>>
 ```

-The MultiDataLoader class allows batch uploading of all data in a given directory.
+The DataLoader class allows batch uploading of all data in a given directory.
 That directory should contain the files to be uploaded, as well as a `.par` file for each file to be uploaded.
 See `templates/parameter_file_templates/results.par`.
 You can use `make_par_files()` to create parameter files for multiple files when they share values of the following parameters:
  * directory in which the files can be found
  * munger
  * jurisdiction